cvxgrp/scs/docs/src/algorithm/acceleration.rst

 convergence.
 AA is a quasi-Newton method for the acceleration of fixed point iterations and can dramatically speed up convergence in practice, especially if higher accuracy solutions are desired.
-However, it can also cause severe instability of the solver and so it is disabled by default.
+However, it can also cause severe instability of the solver and so should be used with caution.
 It is an open research question how to best implement AA in practice to ensure good performance across all problems and we welcome any :ref:`contributions
 <contributing>` in that direction!